aws-drawio-architecture-diagrams

 </mxCell>

-Each AWS service category uses official colors with gradients for resourceIcon shapes.
+Each AWS service category uses official colors.
 All resourceIcon shapes must use strokeColor=#ffffff and gradientDirection=north.
+See references/aws-shape-reference.md for full color table.

 Standard data flow: